josanabr/ilsci/threads_intro/README.md

 Implement the **Fourth Solution: Try 4** found in page 20 and compare the performance of your implementation with previous programs.

-## Big Note

-To compile all the programs run

-> make clean && make all

-**Note:** It is very important to read chapter one of "Principles of Parallel Programming" before to do this homework.